Gun turret: Wing turrets

 Larger and later dreadnought battleships carried superimposed or superfiring turrets (i.e. one turret mounted higher than and firing over those in front of and below it).
 This allowed all turrets to train on either beam, and increased the weight of fire forward and aft.
 The superfiring or superimposed arrangement had not been proven until after South Carolina went to sea, and it was initially feared that the weakness of the previous Virginia-class ship's stacked turrets would repeat itself.
-Larger and later guns (such as the US Navy's ultimate big gun design, the 16"/50 Mark 7) also could not be shipped in wing turrets, as the strain on the hull would have been too great.
+Larger and later guns (such as the US Navy's ultimate big gun design, the 16"/50 Mark 7|16-inch) also could not be shipped in wing turrets, as the strain on the hull would have been too great.